asw1982/NSCR5hmC/README.md

 ## A.	(experiment1_10fold_benchmark)
 The first experiment processes the given input and feeds this into the model.
 The input only uses the best descriptor which resulted from the previous process.
 The dataset will be separated into 3 types of data: training, validation, and testing.
 The training and validation ratio is 0.9 and the rest is 0.1 used for testing.
 The location or region of validation data is determined by applying 10 cross-fold validation.

 ## B.	(experiment2_10fold_benchmark)
 The second experiment processes the given input using the best 3 descriptors.
-This second experiment is more important than the second experiment.
+This one is more important than the second experiment.
 What are being done in this experiment are as follows:

-  - Combine the descriptor to be 4 fusion descriptor
+  - to combine the descriptor to be 4 fusion descriptor
-  -	Make a standardization for the feature in the fusion descriptor using the min-max scaler, this is only for finding the most important feature using the chi-squared test purpose.
+  -	to make a standardization for the feature in the fusion descriptor using the min-max scaler, this is only for finding the most important feature using the chi-squared test purpose.
   -	The chi-squared test is used to get the most important features in the fusion descriptor.
 This process also will eliminate the unimportant features.
 The number of features will be reduced.
   -	The output of the chi-squared test is a p-value.
 Every single feature has its p-value.
 The higher p-value, the more important one feature is.
 We set the threshold value to cut off the feature that has a lower p-value than the threshold value.
   -	We try all of the threshold values from 0 and 0.95 to find the best performance